CoralBleaching/ecommerce-project/README.md

 - Ability to work both rigorously as a systems architect and creatively as an interface designer
 - Expertise in general web development

+> Note: this project is a work in progress.

 TODO:
 - Allow for evaluations to be deleted
 - Add ability for admin to edit products in batch (e.g. category/subcategory or hotness)